4 Essential Skills

 1. Communication: Providing information accurately and promptly is critical to effective work and team performance.
 This is particularly important when a project is troubled and needs immediate corrective actions.
 However, people from different cultures vary in how, for example, they relate to bad news.
 People from some Asian cultures are reluctant to give supervisors bad news – while those from other cultures may exaggerate it.

 2. Team-Building: Some cultures – like the United States – are individualistic, and people want to go it alone.
 Other cultures value cooperation within or among other teams.
 Team-building issues can become more problematic as teams are comprised of people from a mix of these cultural types.
-Effective cross-cultural team-building is essential to benefiting from the potential advantages of cultural diversity in the workplace
+Effective cross-cultural team-building is essential to benefiting from the potential advantages of cultural diversity in the workplace, and is one of the top benefits of diversity training in the workplace.

 3. Time: Cultures differ in how they view time.
 For example, they differ in the balance between work and family life, and the workplace mix between work and social behavior.
 Other differences include the perception of overtime, or even the exact meaning of a deadline.
 Different perceptions of time can cause a great misunderstanding and mishap in the workplace, especially with scheduling and deadlines.
 Perceptions of time underscore the importance of cultural diversity in the workplace, and how it can impact everyday work.